 The Hoh River Trail is located near Folks, WA, in the Pacific Northwest’s Olympic National Park.
 It leads to the Mount Olympus Blue Glacier with plenty of stops along the way within the deep and utterly delightful rainforest.

-This trail is used for hiking, camping, and backpacking.
+This trail is used for hikes, camping, and backpacking.
 A National Park Pass is required to park and no dogs are allowed.

-It’s a 32.8-mile out-and-back trail with a moderate difficulty rating.
+It’s a 32.8-mile out-and-back hike with a moderate difficulty rating.
 It is highly trafficked from April to October.
-During the winter months, the route can still be accessed, but it has been known to flood and can wash out at times.
+During the winter months, the trail can still be accessed, but it has been known to flood and can wash out at times.

 The biodiversity on the Hoh River Trail is quite spectacular!
 You will experience gigantic old-growth trees, moss, rivers, waterfalls and lakes, and panoramic views of the Blue Glacier and Mount Olympus.
 Wildlife such as the Roosevelt Elk and a diverse range of birds are often spotted too.